goderich/dissertation/dissertation.md

 Proto-Austronesian \*l is reflected in Proto-Atayal as \*ɹ, for example PAn \*walay 'yarn' > Proto-Atayal \*waɹay.
 PAn protoforms can be used to reconstruct \*ɹ in Proto-Atayal in cases where internal evidence is insufficient, as in PAn \*Cali 'taro' > Proto-Atayal \*caɹiʔ, of which the only remaining reflex is Matu'uwal *caiʔ* (the other dialects all use a different form).

-PAn etyma may provide additional evidence for reconstructing vowels, especially \*ə: PAn \*telu 'three' > Proto-Atayal \*təɹugal, with an additional suffix *-gal*, cf. also Proto-Atayal \*matəɹuʔ 'six' and \*matəɹul 'thirty'.
-They may also be used when reconstructing vowels in the third-to-last syllable, as in PAn \*qaSelu 'pestle' > Proto-Atayal \*qaseɹuʔ, or PAn \*qaRidaŋ 'beans, peas' > Proto-Atayal \*qagiraŋ 'cowpeas'.
+PAn etyma may provide additional evidence for reconstructing vowels, especially \*ə: PAn \*təlu 'three' > Proto-Atayal \*təɹugal, with an additional suffix *-gal*, cf. also Proto-Atayal \*matəɹuʔ 'six' and \*matəɹul 'thirty'.
+They may also be used when reconstructing vowels in the third-to-last syllable, as in PAn \*qaSəlu 'pestle' > Proto-Atayal \*qasəɹuʔ, or PAn \*qaRidaŋ 'beans, peas' > Proto-Atayal \*qagiraŋ 'cowpeas'.
 See [@sec:vowel-correspondences;@sec:prepenult-vowel-correspondences] for more information on reconstructing vowels.

 Proto-Austronesian reconstructions can also help identify irregular correspondences in Atayal dialects.
 For example, PAn \*N is regularly reflected as Proto-Atayal \*l, so the correspondence of PAn \*wanaN 'right hand side' is regular in Plngawan and Matu'aw *ʔanaliʔ* (with an additional suffix *-iʔ*), but irregular in Matu'uwal *ʔanan*.
 Likewise, PAn \*C > Proto-Atayal \*c, so PAn \*baCaR 'proso millet' is regularly reflected in Skikun *bacyax*^[Some words in Skikun, S'uli, and Klesan have sporadic palatalization that most commonly affects the phonemes /s/ and \<c\> /t͡s/.] and S'uli *basaw*, while Matu'uwal *basag* is irregular.
 Regular correspondences of PAn protophonemes to Proto-Atayal are listed in @sec:pan-to-proto-atayal.
 <!-- TODO: talk about sporadic palatalization somewhere? -->